China to ban coal imports at small ports from July 1

-BEIJING China will ban coal imports at small ports from July 1, the state-run China Securities Times reported on Wednesday, in a move likely to tighten supply of the fuel during summer and support a further rally in prices.
+BEIJING (Reuters) - China will not allow coal imports at small ports from July 1, the state-run China Securities Times reported on Wednesday, in a move likely to tighten supply of the fuel during summer and support a further rally in prices.

+Coking coal futures in China soared almost 8 percent on Thursday.
+[IRONORE/]

 The newspaper did not cite the source of its information nor a reason for the ban.
 But China, the world's top coal buyer, has been keeping a tight lid on supply of the fuel in the country as part of efforts to tackle both glut and smog.

-The ban will cover second-tier ports, according to the report which was scarce on details.
+The ban will cover more than 150 second-tier ports, according to the report which was scarce on details.
 But it doesn't include the major ports such as Tianjin.

+Many second-tier ports are owned by power plants on the coast and the ban may increase their shipping and loading fees, said a trader from the port city of Rizhao.

+Loading fees at first-tier ports are $1 higher per tonne than those at second-tier ones, the trader said.

+A source at the trading arm of Indian coal firm Adani Group said none of their cargoes has been affected so far.
+Adani sells Indonesian and Australian coal to China.

-Small ports linked to major Chinese power utilities have stopped ships carrying coal from either loading or docking at the ports starting this week, according to a trader in Ningbo, a major port and industrial hub in China's eastern Zhejiang province.
+Small ports linked to major Chinese power utilities have stopped ships carrying coal from either loading or docking at the ports starting this week, according to a trader in Ningbo, a major port in China's eastern Zhejiang province.

 Customs also conducted random checks of coal cargoes and did a more thorough inspection process before clearing shipments, the trader said.